Effective data transfer rate

-In telecommunication, effective data transfer rate is the average number of units of data, such as bits, characters, blocks, or frames, transferred per unit time from a source and accepted as valid by a sink.
+In telecommunications, effective data transfer rate is the average number of units of data, such as bits, characters, blocks, or frames, transferred per unit time from a source and accepted as valid by a sink.

 Note: The effective data transfer rate is usually expressed in bits, characters, blocks, or frames per second.
 The effective data transfer rate may be averaged over a period of seconds, minutes, or hours.